wwlin1198/wwlin.github.io/_posts/2025-09-18-continuous-macro-actions.md

 During execution of $m$, at each underlying step $t=0,\dots,\tau-1$, the agent executes a discrete primitive action based on the local primitive observation history $H^A_i$.
 The macro-observation $z$ seen at macro-termination can itself be viewed as a function of the primitive observations: $\psi: \Omega^\tau \to \mathcal{Z}$.

 #### Continuous macro-action as a Mac-DecPOMDP:
-A MacDec-POMDP {% cite amato2015decentralized amato2014scalable %} is defined as the tuple:
+A MacDec-POMDP [1, 2] is defined as the tuple:

 $$\langle I, S, A, M, \Omega, \zeta, T, R, O, Z, \mathbb{H}, \gamma \rangle$$